Mount Kailash Helicopter Support Tour

 • Wear proper layered clothing because temperatures can change very quickly in the Himalayan region

-• Use sunscreen, sunglasses, and lip balm regularly since UV exposure is extremely strong at high altitude
+• Use sunscreen, sunglasses, and lip balm, as UV exposure is strong at high altitude even in cold or cloudy weather

 • Keep your passport, permits, and important documents in a waterproof pouch